Gratschew/passwordmanager/README.md

     docker-compose up --build -d

+The application can then be used by accessing the frontend from http://localhost:3000/.

 ## Development
 ### Docker Compose
  The application can be run with Docker-compose.
 First, .env file must be added to the root of the project.
 For testing purposes, the .env file is added to this repository, eventhough in practice it shouldn't be.